mmlacak/crochess/docs/source/libcc/paths.rst

     +---+           +---+          +----+

-Subsequent paths are used when interaction does not produce multiple alternative paths (e.g. when Serpent displaces own Pawns), or when path segment is continuation of movement in previous segment (e.g. a piece encounters transparent piece).
+Subsequent paths are used when interaction does not produce multiple alternative paths (e.g. when Shaman displaces pieces along predetermined path in a trance-journey), or when path segment is continuation of movement in previous segment (e.g. a Shaman continues its capturing-ply, after it encountered divergent piece, opponent's Starchild).

 .. _lbl-libcc-paths-segmenttree-alternative: